Trondheim Trondelag, Norway Travel Guide

 Various rental services cater to different transportation needs, giving flexibility for your stay.

-Trondheim is increasingly bicycle-friendly, with dedicated lanes and paths in numerous places.
+Trondheim is increasingly bicycle-friendly, with specialized lanes and paths in numerous places.
 Cyclists must follow standard traffic rules.
 Helmets are recommended for safety.
 No specific areas are considered unsafe for pedestrian or bicycle use, but exercise caution on busy roads.

 Trondheim has a few unique transport alternatives that also act as attractions, making your city exploration better.